 Ask about their account team.
-You will be working closely with the account team, so it’s important to ensure synergies.
+You will work closely with the account team, so ensuring synergies is important.
 Ask about their experience and expertise, as well as their communication style.
 You may even ask for links to their LinkedIn profile.

 Ask about their crisis management process.
-A good crisis PR agency will have a process in place to quickly and effectively respond to a crisis.
-Ask them to walk you through their process and what resources they have in place to support their clients.
+A good crisis PR agency will have a process to quickly and effectively respond to a crisis.
+Ask them to walk you through their process and what resources they have to support their clients.

 Ask for awards.
-While this may not be a make or break for you, it’s always impressive when an agency has won awards for their work.
-Awards indicate that the agency is constantly pushing the envelope and thinking outside the box to deliver results for their clients.
+While this may not be a make or break for you, it’s always impressive when an agency has won awards for its work.
+Awards indicate that the agency constantly pushes the envelope and thinks outside the box to deliver client results.

 Hiring a Public Relations Firm: The Bottom Line

-If an agency can’t show you data proving they know how to generate results, move on.
+Move on if an agency can’t show you data proving they can generate results.
 The best agencies will have a mix of case studies, client testimonials, media coverage, and third-party awards that showcase their successes.